Foraging for Native Berries

 Pokulbi - Blue Flax Lily (Dianella caerulea)

-POKULBI - We live on Dharawal Country, and in D'harawal language, the violet berry comes from a plant called Pokulbi!
+POKULBI - We live in an area that is both Eora and Dharawal Country, and in D'harawal language, the violet berry comes from a plant called Pokulbi!
 Also called Dianella or Blue Flax Lily.
-This particular type of Pokulbi (Dianella caerulea) is said to be edible like Dianella revoluta, but there still seems to be some confusion with identifying them with the poisonous Dianella tasmanica, Dianella nigra and Dianella intermedia.
-So unless your absolutely sure of what your picking don't eat it, just let the berries bring you joy!
+This particular type of Pokulbi in the picture ( caerulea) is edible like Dianella revoluta, but there still seems to be some confusion with identifying them with the poisonous Dianella tasmanica, Dianella nigra and Dianella intermedia.
+So unless you’re absolutely sure of what you’re picking don't eat it, just let the berries bring you joy!
+Or visit a plant nursery and purchase the edible variety in confidence.
 In Dharawal/ Koori Dreaming, it's named after a beautiful woman who had the same violet colour eyes.
 It's a sad story, but the berries are said to bring joy and happiness to those who are sad or have been cruelly treated.
-If you wish to read the full story please go to https://dharawalstories.com/stories/#P written by Frances Bodkin (Dharawal Elder) and Gawaian Bodkin-Andrews (Traditional custodian).
-I highly recommend finding out what country you live in, try and learn the language if you can and its Dreaming stories.
+If you wish to read the full story please go to https://dharawalstories.com/stories/#P written by Aunty Frances Bodkin (Dharawal Elder) and Gawaian Bodkin-Andrews (Traditional custodian).

 Lillipilli (Syzygium paniculatum)